Second Sino-Japanese War: Use of chemical and biological weapons

 Bacteriological weapons provided by Shirō Ishii's units were also profusely used.
 For example, in 1940, the Imperial Japanese Army Air Force bombed Ningbo with fleas carrying the bubonic plague.
 During the Khabarovsk War Crime Trials the accused, such as Major General Kiyashi Kawashima, testified that, in 1941, some 40 members of Unit 731 air-dropped plague-contaminated fleas on Changde.
 These attacks caused epidemic plague outbreaks.
 In the Zhejiang-Jiangxi Campaign, of the 10,000 Japanese soldiers who fell ill with the disease, about 1,700 Japanese troops died when the biological weapons rebounded on their own forces.
+According to statistics from the Nationalist government, the Japanese army from July 1937 until September 1945 used poison gas 1,973 times.
+Based on available data, a total of 103,069 Chinese soldiers and civilians died from biological and chemical weapons.

 Japan gave its own soldiers methamphetamines in the form of Philopon.

 Use of suicide attacks

 Chinese armies deployed "dare to die corps" (敢死队 (敢死隊, gǎnsǐduì)) or "suicide squads" against the Japanese.

 Suicide bombing was also used against the Japanese.
 A Chinese soldier detonated a grenade vest and killed 20 Japanese at Sihang Warehouse.
 Chinese troops strapped explosives, such as grenade packs or dynamite to their bodies and threw themselves under Japanese tanks to blow them up.
 This tactic was used during the Battle of Shanghai, where a Chinese suicide bomber stopped a Japanese tank column by exploding himself beneath the lead tank, and at the Battle of Taierzhuang, where dynamite and grenades were strapped on by Chinese troops who rushed at Japanese tanks and blew themselves up.
 During one incident at Taierzhuang, Chinese suicide bombers destroyed four Japanese tanks with grenade bundles.